abhishekmishraai/abhishekmishraai/README.md

 ## 👨‍💻 About Me

 I am a Senior Data Scientist with over 5 years of experience in building intelligent AI-driven solutions.
-I have worked on many large-scale projects involving Machine Learning, Deep Learning, Computer Vision, and Natural Language Processing.
-I enjoy solving real-world problems using Data Science tools like Python and SQL.
-I am passionate about helping people learn and grow in the fields of AI, ML, DL, CV, and NLP.
-I actively share knowledge, mentor students, and collaborate on innovative projects in the AI ecosystem.
+Throughout my career, I have designed, developed, and deployed end-to-end machine learning pipelines, working on diverse real-world projects across industries such as healthcare, finance, education, and retail.
+My core expertise lies in Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, and Generative AI.
+I love transforming raw data into meaningful insights using tools like Python, SQL, Pandas, Scikit-learn, TensorFlow, and PyTorch.
+I also have strong experience in data visualization and BI using Tableau, Power BI, and Looker Studio.
+I am deeply passionate about open-source collaboration, AI research, and building human + AI-powered systems.
+Currently, I am exploring the intersection of GenAI, multimodal learning.
+Outside of work, I enjoy speaking at tech meetups, creating AI tutorials, and experimenting with new LLM architectures.
+Feel free to connect if you'd like to collaborate on AI projects, mentorship!

 ---